daiquocnguyen/ConvKB/README.md

 ### News

 - June 13: Update Pytorch (1.5.0) implementation.
-The ConvKB Pytorch implementation, which based on the OpenKE framework, is to deal with [the issue #5](https://github.com/daiquocnguyen/ConvKB/issues/5) to show that [the ACL2020 paper `A Re-evaluation of Knowledge Graph Completion Methods`](https://arxiv.org/abs/1911.03903) is wrong about our ConvKB.
+The ConvKB Pytorch implementation, which is based on the OpenKE framework, is to deal with [the issue #5](https://github.com/daiquocnguyen/ConvKB/issues/5) to show that [the ACL2020 paper `A Re-evaluation of Knowledge Graph Completion Methods`](https://arxiv.org/abs/1911.03903) is wrong about our ConvKB.

 - May 30: The Tensorflow implementation was completed approximately three years ago, and now it is out-of-date.
 I will release the Pytorch implementation soon.